Leopard Orchid (Ansellia africana) Indoor Care, Propagation, Problems and Solutions

 Leopard Orchid is listed as an endangered species due to overexploitation and destruction of its natural habitats.
 The orchid has been shown to have some medicinal uses in the treatment of Alzheimer's disease.

 Leopard Orchids are non-toxic to both humans and pets.
-They are safe to grow in the home.
+They are safe for cats, dogs and other pets.
+You can comfortably grow these orchids in a home with children and pets.

 Where to Buy